Table of Contents

 1. Your Intent Is Clear

 When you have financial and health care powers of attorney in place, your family members will know your wishes.
 You will prevent disagreements about what to do or because you appointed an agent to make certain decisions on your behalf.
+Estate planning attorneys in Indiana can assist you in drafting a clear and comprehensive power of attorney that protects your interests and communicates your intent to your loved ones.

 1. Asset Protection Is Possible